Roundup · Updated August 2026

 If you already own PBSCO hardware (the Salsa 2 starts at $2,999, the Tortilla 360 at $3,499), Fiesta is the path of least resistance; the software and the booths were designed for each other.
 The Pro plan adds 360 capture, AI background removal, AI Masks, and the Glam beauty filter.

 Where Fiesta falls short: The deepest integrations assume PBSCO hardware: LED control only works with their booths, and DSLR capture is built around the Guac & Chips booth ($7,999).
-On the software side, 360 capture and all AI features require the Pro plan at $99/month, and there is no full AI style-transfer suite, no roaming mode, and no custom event microsites.
+On the software side, 360 capture and all AI features require the Pro plan at $119/month.

 Strengths